Why is my cat hissing at me? It’s a terrifying noise to any cat owner.

 In short, cats will generally hiss when someone or something has made them unhappy or uncomfortable.
 It’s a warning.
 A warning to back up or they will get their claws out and take action on who/whatever has got into their personal space.

-The hiss could be triggered by a new cat or dog in ‘their’ home.
-A new cat or dog can make your cat feel extremely threatened and in turn, make them get their defences up.
-Your little guy is scared because he thinks the new comer is going to steal all the toys, food, sleeping spots and most importantly all the attention from them.
-Your cat will warm to the new-comer when they are ready, but to start off with the hiss means ‘Get back or I’ll have to start defending my territory’.
+The hiss could be triggered by a new cat or dog in ‘their home’.
+A new cat or dog can make your cat feel extremely threatened and in turn, make them get their defenses up.
+Your little guy is scared because he thinks the newcomer is going to steal all the toys, food, sleeping spots, and most importantly all the attention from them.
+Your cat will warm to the newcomer when they are ready, but to start off with the hiss means ‘Get back or I’ll have to start defending my territory.’